Bleucendre/Bugs_Feast/README.md

 For the "Game Off 2021" jam (https://itch.io/jam/game-off-2021)

-Due to their size, the "images" and "sounds"(sons) folders are available there:
+Due to their size, the "images" and "sounds"(sons) folders are available here:

 https://www.dropbox.com/sh/6yy1m0s6a7q34xt/AABupm5ZMV0bhmiUE1R7cdkCa?dl=0